SBFspot/sbfspot-config/README.md

 `curl -s https://raw.githubusercontent.com/sbfspot/sbfspot-config/master/sbfspot-config | sudo bash -s 3.5.0`

 At the time of writing, only one version (3.5.0) is available.
 This tool needs to run as root.
-Depending on the chosen options, it installs software packages and writes to locations where a locked down user can't write.
+Depending on the chosen options, it installs software packages such as sqlite3, mysql-client, mariadb-client and writes to locations where a locked down user can't write.
 If you're uncomfortable with this, either quit here or have a look at the script first.

 ### Navigation
 sbfspot-config uses [whiptail](https://en.wikibooks.org/wiki/Bash_Shell_Scripting/Whiptail) for the dialog boxes.
 You might be already familiar with it by using raspi-config (Yes, I took a close look at this one)